 - 1. Spring preload adjusting ring

 - 2. Special wrench

 - 3. Extension bar

 - 4. Position indicator

 - Align the appropriate notch in the adjusting ring with the position indicator on the shock absorber.

-- Use the special wrench and the extension bar included in the owner's tool kit to make the adjustment.
+- Use the special wrench and extension bar in the tool kit to make this adjustment.